 Microsoft co-founder and billionaire Bill Gates together with almost two dozen of the world’s most wealthiest business leaders, entrepreneurs, and venture capitalists are investing up to $1 billion in a fund to back radical approaches to clean energy.

-The trust is part of Breakthrough Energy Coalition initiative, launched by Gates in 2015, which includes among its members well—know figures, such as Amazon founder and CEO Jeff Bezos, Virgin Group founder Richard Branson, LinkedIn co-founder Reid Hoffman and Alibaba executive chairman Jack Ma.
+The trust is part of Breakthrough Energy Coalition initiative, launched by Gates in 2015.
+It includes among its members well-know figures, such as Amazon founder and CEO Jeff Bezos, Virgin Group founder Richard Branson, LinkedIn co-founder Reid Hoffman and Alibaba executive chairman Jack Ma.
 The combined net worth of the fund’s directors is roughly $170 billion, according to Quartz.

 Investing in energy is a complex business, he said according to the site, and so the market is not crowded.
 “People think you can just put $50m in and wait two years and then you know what you got,” he said.
 “In this energy space, that’s not true at all (…) It’s such a big market that the value if you’re really providing a big portion of the world’s energy, the value of that will be super, super big.”